Onwards to Carthage – Heatonville to Plew

 Jim Moot's Auto Body Shop is the only Route 66 era building left standing in Albatross, Missouri, by Kathy Alexander.

-Once there were several businesses that catered to Route 66 traffic, but the only one that still stands today is the old Jim Moot’s Auto Body Shop and Inspection Station on the south side of the highway.
+Once several businesses catered to Route 66 traffic, the only one still standing today is the old Jim Moot’s Auto Body Shop and Inspection Station on the south side of the highway.
 The east portion of the building was built of stone in 1930.
-Later, an addition of concrete blocks was added on the west side, which more than doubled the available space.
-The building is located on the south side of Highway 96, less than 1/2 mile east of the intersection with Hwy.
-39.
+Later, concrete blocks were added on the west side, more than doubling the available space.
+The building is located on the south side of Highway 96, less than half a mile east of the intersection with Highway 39.

-Albatross continues to display a number of homes, buildings, a couple of businesses and is still marked as a town with road signs.
+Albatross displays several homes, buildings, and businesses, and is still marked as a town with road signs.

 The road continues westward to the small town of Phelps, Missouri, less than four miles to the west.